 K-Star initially began providing special servicing and asset management support for KKR's direct lending portfolio in 2022 and subsequently received its first named special servicing assignment for a securitized CRE transaction in March 2023.
-As of year-end 2023, the company's portfolio included 41 multiborrower, 16 single-asset single-borrower (SASB) and two CRE-CLO securitizations, with additional growth expected from controlling class purchases of up to 5-10 transactions annually by affiliates, depending on market conditions, and CRE-CLO issuance.
-The company oversees primary servicers of the direct-CRE lending portfolio held by KKR Funds, in conjunction with an in-house asset management team, and provides credit asset management and surveillance support for the portfolio.
+As of year-end 2024, the company's portfolio included 44 multi-borrower, 13 SASB and two CRE-CLO securitizations, with additional growth expected from controlling class purchases of up to 5-10 transactions annually by affiliates, depending on market conditions, and CRE-CLO issuance.
+The company added five securitized transactions in 2024, consistent with its annual growth expectations.
+K-Star currently does not perform special servicing on behalf of third-party clients, with all assignments coming from affiliate investments.
+The company also oversees primary servicers of the direct-CRE lending portfolio held by KKR Funds, in conjunction with an in-house asset management team, and provides credit asset management and surveillance support for the portfolio.

 KKR is a global investment firm offering alternative asset management, along with capital markets and insurance products.
 Investment funds sponsored by KKR invest in private equity, credit and real assets, and maintain strategic partnerships that manage hedge funds.
 KKR's insurance subsidiaries offer retirement, life and reinsurance products under the management of Global Atlantic Financial Group, a KKR-owned insurance subsidiary.
-KKR had approximately \$553 billion in assets under management (AUM) as of year-end 2023, including \$69 billion within its global real estate business.
-KKR has approximately 2,600 employees located in 25 offices worldwide.
+KKR had approximately \$42 billion in assets under management (AUM) as of September 2024, including \$80 billion within its global real estate business.
+KKR has approximately 2,800 employees located in 26 offices worldwide.

 In 2015, KKR established a real estate credit group focused on U.S. CRE direct lending and securities investing.
-The group is responsible for managing CRE investments across multiple KKR funds and capital sources, and it has directly originated over \$35 billion in CRE mortgages since inception.
+The group is responsible for managing CRE investments across multiple KKR funds and capital sources, and it has directly originated over \$43 billion in CRE mortgages since inception.
 The direct lending portfolio represents loans on behalf of KKR affiliates.
 CRE-direct lending originations target stabilized, transitional or construction assets with either first mortgage, mezzanine or preferred equity structures.

-KKR, through various affiliates, originated more than 640 CRE loans totaling \$38.2 billion in 2023 inclusive of its securitization, direct lending and general account business lines.
-KKR expects to originate approximately 60 loans totaling \$7.8 billion through direct lending, 19 loans totaling \$2.0 billion for securitization, and 45 loans totaling about \$5.6 billion in 2024, market conditions permitting.
+KKR, through various affiliates, originated more than 100 CRE loans totaling \$8.7 billion in 2024 inclusive of its securitization, direct lending and general account business lines, down from 640 loans totaling \$38.2 billion in 2023.
+In 2025, KKR expects to originate approximately 50 loans totaling \$7.1 billion through direct lending, more than 200 loans totaling \$8.1 billion for securitization, market conditions permitting.

-The real estate credit group began acquiring controlling classholder positions in multiborrower securitizations in 2017 and has since maintained a sizable market share of new issue transactions.
+The real estate credit group began acquiring controlling classholder positions in multi-borrower securitizations in 2017 and has since maintained a sizable market share of new issue transactions.
 KKR began purchasing SASB transactions in 2019 and retained controlling interest in its 2021 and 2022 CRE-CLO transactions.

-KKR purchased three CMBS transactions in 2023 forwhich K-Star was nameed special servicer.
-KKR, through affilates, expects to originate or purchase up to five CMBS transactions in 2024, market conditions permitting.
+KKR purchased five CMBS transactions in 2024 for which K-Star was named special servicer.
+KKR, through affilates, expects to increase securitization purchase activity in 2025, market conditions permitting.
+Affiliates manage seven pools of capital with the ability to invest in CRE securizations.